 Our goal is to end the spread of HIV by maximizing therapeutic and preventive efforts.
-We are also committed to helping 100 percent of patients living with HIV become virally suppressed.
+We are also committed to helping 100% of patients living with HIV become virally suppressed.
 We know through our Clinical Fellowship Program we are one step closer to achieving these transformative goals.

-The HIVMA Clinical Fellowship Program provides non-ID trained physicians with the most updated best practices for treating patients living with HIV/AIDS.
+The HIVMA Clinical Fellowship Program provides non-ID-trained physicians with the most updated best practices for treating patients living with HIV.
 Each year our program provides grants to fellows at institutions that predominantly serve communities of color.
-HIVMA awards grants to support one-year of HIV clinical training to up to two fellows per year.
+HIVMA awards grants to support one year of HIV clinical training for up to two fellows per year.

-HIVMA awards grants to support one-year of HIV clinical training to up to two fellows per year.
+HIVMA awards grants to support one year of HIV clinical training for up to two fellows per year.
 During the training year, fellows manage the care of a minimum of 30 patients with HIV infection under the supervision of an HIVMA member mentor.
-To date, the physicians trained through the Clinical Fellowship Program have remained in HIV medicine and primarily work in clinics with a focus on under-served patient populations.
+To date, the physicians trained through the Clinical Fellowship Program have remained in HIV medicine and primarily work in clinics with a focus on underserved patient populations.

 visit the HIVMA Clinical Fellowship Program page at HIVMA.org